SF-WDI-LABS/rails-auth/tutorial.md

     end
     ```

-15. Add a ``` before_filter ``` to any controller that you want to secure.
+15. Add a ``` before_action ``` to any controller that you want to secure.
 This will force user's to login before they can see the actions in this controller.
 I've created a gif controller below which I'm going to secure.
 The routes for this controller were added to the routes.rb in the beginning of this tutorial.

     ```ruby
     # app/controllers/gif_controller.rb

     class GifController < ApplicationController

-      before_filter :authorize
+      before_action :authorize

       def cool
       end